 - Send a letter to the landlord listing all the problems.
 Put a date on it and keep a copy.
 If repairs are not made in 14 days, you can file a rent escrow case.

 In a rent escrow case you pay your rent into court instead of to the landlord.
-This method is safer and better than simply holding on to your rent.
+This is safer and better than holding on to your rent.

-See our fact sheet H-11 Getting a Landlord to Make Repairs.
+See our fact sheet Getting a Landlord to Make Repairs.

 No – unless you have a court order that allows you to repair and “deduct.”
 It is better to file a rent escrow case.
-If you need emergency repairs, like you have no heat or running water, call your landlord immediately.
+If you need emergency repairs, like you have no heat or running water, call your landlord right away.
 If the landlord does not fix it you can file an Emergency Tenant Remedies Action (ETRA).
-See our fact sheet H-12 Emergency Repair Problems.
+See our fact sheet Emergency Repair Problems.

 No. You must pay the last month’s rent.
 If you do not, the landlord can evict you and also sue you in Conciliation Court.